Gbyte Recovery

 Step 3.
 Securely sign in with your Apple ID to connect your iCloud account.

 Step 4.
 Click Scan and wait for the process to complete.
-Gbyte Recovery analyzes all historical iCloud backup data and compares different data states to identify deleted items.
-After the scan, you can preview the results before recovery.
+Gbyte Recovery analyzes all historical iCloud backup data.
+It compares different data states to identify deleted items and mark them in red.
+After the scan, you can preview the results for free before recovery.

 Step 5.
 Select the items you want to restore, then click Recover.